 I'm still not sure about joining!
 What should I do?

 We encourage you to attend one of our recruitment events even if you are uncertain about joining.
-Our events are all free and no-obligation, so come out and meet the sisters before you make a decision!
+Our recruitment events are all free and no-obligation, so come out and meet us before you make a decision!